MEHKMM-Inc/Battleship/Specifications.md

 The java file will preform all calculations necessary for finding the next best move and will operate at a timely manner

-### We will create a jquery server that allows the website and the program to communicate
+### We will create an Apache Tomcat server that allows the html website and the java program to communicate

+The data flow will be as follows:
-The jquery server will exist locally on the machine of the user
+- The Tomcat server will be started on the users local machine
+- Once the server is running, the html webpage will be loaded and displayed to the user
+- User actions on the html webpage will be sent to the server by JQuery
+- The server will process the recieved data using the java program and servlets
+- Any data to be sent back will be recieved by JQuery and then displayed on the html webpage
+- To end the websites runtime, stop the Tomcat server